In Case You Missed It

 Click any of the buttons below to view shows from the

 ADA30 Lead On: Celebration of Disability Art, Culture, Education & Pride

-Photo by Tom Olin, The Olin Collection group of disabled activists using wheelchairs are watching another activists take a sledge hammer to the curb at the Hollywood Walk of Fame to create a curb cut.
+Image description: Photo by Tom Olin, The Olin Collection group of disabled activists using wheelchairs are watching another activist take a sledge hammer to the curb at the Hollywood Walk of Fame to create a curb cut.